liuzihe02/obs/README.md

-# A Comparison of LLM Observability Tools
+# A Comparison of Hallucination Detection Tools and Research

-This project investigates various LLM observability platforms, focusing on issues of reliability and robustness.
-Specifically, we explore the broad functionalities of various providers, and benchmark their hallucination detection tools against each other and current research methods.
-We leave in depth investigation of robustness (defense against prompt injections, jailbreaking) to future work.
+We benchmark industry hallucination detection tools against each other and current research methods.

 ## Hallucination Detection Benchmarks

 We use the `HaluEval` annotated hallucinations to benchmark various hallucination detection tools on these samples, hence a black-box evaluation on prompts and answers only.

-We benchmark various industry tools with current hallucination research methods, including grey box and white box methods.
-Since we will need access to token level log probabilities and activations, we run the user queries in `HaluEval` to generate activations and log probs.
-We then use these to benchmark both industry and research methods.

 **Comparisons**
 - ARES
   - Few-shot w/GPT4, GPT4o
   - Zero-shot w/GPT4, GPT4o
-  - Answer Relevancy, Context Relevance, Answer Faithfulness
 - RAGAS
-  - Answer Relevancy, Context Relevance
-  - Answer Faithfulness doesnt work with single word answers
 - SelfCheckGPT
 - G-Eval
 - Lynx